GO-Eratosthenes/dhdt/paper/paper.md

 ```

 When a specific function is based upon a given methodology, the literature that
 is at its root is given in the doc-string.
-Hence the references in this work are
+Hence the references in this article
-by far not comprehensive.
+are by far not comprehensive, but detailed references can be found in the
+corresponding functions.

 ## [input](https://dhdt.readthedocs.io/en/latest/modules.html#input)

 A suit of high resolution[^2] optical satellite systems are currently in space,
-of which many have adopted an open access policy.
+of which many have adopted an open data policy.
 Hence, a large selection of
-these satellite data is supported by the `dhdt` library.
-Though an emphasis is
+these satellite products are supported by the `dhdt` library.
+Though an emphasis
-given to the Senintel-2 system ([``read_sentinel2``](https://dhdt.readthedocs.io/en/latest/modules.html#read-sentinel-2-meta-data)),
-which is in operation since XXXX.
+is given to the Sentinel-2 system ([``read_sentinel2``](https://dhdt.readthedocs.io/en/latest/modules.html#read-sentinel-2-meta-data)), which is in operation since 2015.

-Though support is also given to the Landsat ([``read_landsat8``](https://dhdt.readthedocs.io/en/latest/modules.html#read-landsat8-meta-data)),
+Though support is also given to the Landsat ([``read_landsat8``](https://dhdt.readthedocs.io/en/latest/modules.html#read-landsat8-meta-data)), ASTER ([``read_aster``](https://dhdt.readthedocs.io/en/latest/modules.html#read-terra-aster-data)),
-SPOT legacy () and ASTER ([``read_aster``](https://dhdt.readthedocs.io/en/latest/modules.html#read-terra-aster-data)),
 as well as, commercial satellite systems ([``read_planetscope``](https://dhdt.readthedocs.io/en/latest/modules.html#read-planetscope-data),
 [``read_rapideye``](https://dhdt.readthedocs.io/en/latest/modules.html#read-rapideye-data))
 and demonstration missions like VENuS [``read_venus``](https://dhdt.readthedocs.io/en/latest/modules.html#read-venus-data)).